sudhanshu021/GitHub-Actions/README.md

 # GitHub-Actions
-A Repo to practice for git hub  sctiond certification
+A Repo to practice for git hub  actions certification